UK's Clinigen agrees to sweetened $1.8 bln Triton take-private deal

 Jan 17 (Reuters) - Britain's Clinigen Group Plc CLINC.L has agreed to a sweetened takeover offer by UK-based private equity firm Triton, valuing the pharmaceutical services firm at about 1.3 billion pounds ($1.78 billion).

-Clinigen shareholders will get 925 pence per share in cash, up from a December bid of 883 pence apiece.
+Shareholders in Clinigen, whose top investor is hedge fund Elliott, will receive 925 pence per share in cash, up from a December bid of 883 pence apiece.

+New York-based Elliott, which had been raising its holding in Clinigen over the past few months amid reports it was seeking a break-up of the group, owns a 10.5% stake in the British company, according to Refintiv Eikon data.

+The latest offer by Triley Bidco, a newly created company indirectly owned by Triton Funds, is final and is recommended by the Clinigen board, the companies said in a joint statement.

 ($1 = 0.7314 pounds)